tnebooks/12th-english/content.en/the-hour-of-truth/_index.md

 **MARSHALL**: Told the whole story.
 (He turns to Martha) I can only say to you what every man will be saying tomorrow: how highly I honour and respect your husband!
 How sincerely-

 **MARTHA**: (seizing his hand piteously) Please!
 Please!
 Can’t you see he’s crying?
-(Slowly, the curtain falls.) - (slightly adapted)
+(Slowly, the curtain falls.)
+                            - (slightly adapted)

 ## About The Author

-Percival Wilde (1887 – 1953) was an American author and playwright.
+**Percival Wilde (1887 – 1953)** was an American author and playwright.
 He wrote novels, short stories and one-act plays.
 He also authored a textbook on the theatre arts.
 Native to New York City, Wilde graduated from Columbia University in 1906, and worked for a time as a banker.
 He began writing plays in 1912.
 Wilde’s plays were especially popular in the Little Theatre Movement.
 Percival Wilde chose to portray the values of life in his plays, throwing light on a specific trait of an individual.
 His one-act play The Hour of Truth is a testimony to his craftsmanship where the three classical unities of time, place and action are observed.
 The climax of the play develops rapidly and ends with a pleasant surprise.

-## Glossary

-**wrecking** - ruining, destroying (here, bankruptcy)

-**indict** - accuse or charge someone for a crime and put on trial

-**testify** - give evidence as a witness in court

-**governor** - the way John addresses his father

-**go on the stand** - testify during a trial in the court of law

-**smash-up** - complete collapse (insolvency)

-**indignantly** - angrily

-**perjure** - swear falsely

-**haggle** - argue, disagree

-**reckoned** - calculated

-**misappropriate** - to take other’s money dishonestly for one’s own use

-**nonplussed** - confused, puzzled

-**baptized** - named, christened of his own

-**accord** - voluntarily, without compulsion

-**technicality** - a minor detail

-**shams** - people who cheat others

-**hypocrites** - people who put on a false appearance, pretenders

-**apprehension** - fear

-**buoyantly** - cheerfully

-**piteously** - sympathetically